AzzyAsad/todo-app/README.md

 ### Setting up the React UI project

-> [!Important]
-> Before proceeding forward, kindly make sure that API is configured on HTTPS protocol and using port: 7027

 #### Open a new terminal on the same folder and then change the working directory to react UI Project
    ```bash
    cd todo-app\TodoApp.UI\todo-app